 The merged pseudopods wriggled like earthworms.
 As more earthworms formed, the mud became clearer.
 When the mud was a puddle of water, ten thousand earthworms tangled in pandemonium.

-Then all ten thousand wriggled as one.
+Then the tangled earthworms wriggled as one.
 The dusty Mountain disturbed them and they yearned for moist soil.
 They crawled from the puddle to the edge of the Mountain and felt sheer cliff-face.
 If they jumped the impact would be painful and the sand below would cut like hot knives, but then they could dig into moist darkness.
 They leapt!

 “Now, how to do this…”